 There are important things to remember.
 Everyone is in school to work and should help build a good working atmosphere.
 If you need help; with work or anything else, ask a member of staff.
-Teachers and other staff are there to assist you, but they need to know.
 If you treat other people with consideration and care, they will treat you in a similar way.
 In the same way, if you look after the buildings, so will other people, and everyone will have a more pleasant environment in which to work.